 This program is open to students in grades 9 – 12 and is a community service opportunity.

 Our gift shop maintains a selection of unique housewares, jewelry, accessories, greeting cards, innovative toys, ceramics, original art, books and more.
-New items are coming in weekly.

 Admission and parking are free.
 Donations are always appreciated.